martinholub/mkzh-charioteer/README.md

 ## Wiring the Arduino

-*Note that despite being named The Things Network UNO (TTN Uno), the board is actually a Arduino Leonardo (with ??? chip).
+*Note that despite being named The Things Network UNO (TTN Uno), the board is actually a Arduino Leonardo (with a [RN2483](https://www.microchip.com/wwwproducts/en/RN2483) chip).
 To make this clear, I name TTN Uno TTN Leanardo instead.*

 ![img](img/hw2.jpg)